 For people who can comply with CPAP and find it works for them, there’s no reason not to keep doing it.
 But for people who have a hard time using it, it seems more important to get another treatment that they will use.

-If you are looking for more information about CPAP alternatives in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for more information about CPAP alternatives in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.